 Michigan Criminal Attorney Experienced with Immigration Effects of a Criminal Conviction

 If you are a non-citizen or Alien charged with a felony or misdemeanor crime, it is critically important that you understand the risks that you face, including the immigration effects and repercussions of a criminal conviction.
 You should have the representation of an attorney who understands that you face a two-pronged dilemma of the crime charged and possible deportation.
 The criminal defense law firm, LEWIS & DICKSTEIN, P.L.L.C., has decades of experience dealing with criminal and immigration law issues.

 Michigan Immigration Attorney

 Immigration officials and judges have broad discretionary authority to grant or deny various discretionary immigration benefits.
-You need to consult with an immigration lawyer regarding the immigration effects of a criminal conviction, such as deportation, removal or re-entry, complications with obtaining citizenship, or any other criminally related immigration question.
+You need to consult with an immigration lawyer regarding the immigration effects of a criminal conviction, such as deportation, removal, re-entry, complications with obtaining citizenship, or any other criminally related immigration question.
 However, not all immigration lawyers are equal.
 Some attorneys are much more knowledgeable and effective than others.
 If you need an immigration lawyer, we can put you in the hands of someone who will not let you down.

-Whether LEWIS & DICKSTEIN, P.L.L.C. is representing you in a criminal case or not, we can help you find the right immigration specialist to help you.
+Whether LEWIS & DICKSTEIN, P.L.L.C. represents you in a criminal case or not, we can help you find the right immigration specialist to help you.
 We are your best hope for avoiding a conviction that results in immigration effects.
 If you face a felony or misdemeanor charge, contact us right away for help.